pietro-bottega/ANP_BR_gas_prices/README.md

 ## Objective

-Understand different aspects regarding gas prices in Brazil.
+Understand different aspects regarding gasoline prices in Brazil.
 The guiding questions to be answered are the following:

 - **Question 1:** How do prices of different fuel types compare?
 - **Question 2:** Are there significant price differences between cities in Brazil?
 Can distance to refinery explain it?